-Formerly known as PGS (Preimplantation Genetic Screening), PGT-A refers to genetic tests conducted on embryos before they are implanted in an IVF cycle
+PGT-A (formerly known as PGS), refers to genetic tests conducted on embryos before they are implanted in an IVF cycle

 These tests are the only way to determine if an embryo contains the normal number of chromosomes prior to pregnancy.